SimonSchoetz/bustedfingerz/README.md

 ## Brainstorm Notes

-- instead of display: none -> opacity (everything gets loaded right away) (-> But then it will take up space)
-- like in a  \<form action="potential link text">?does this work? (-> React apparently will fix the url thing)
 - flickering BF logo casts light/shadow over the page
 - custom curser made of BF logo?

 ### Accessibility

-- Aria-expended states to active menu buttons for accessibility (or smth. similar), get attribute (boolean)
+- Aria-expanded states to active menu buttons for accessibility (or smth. similar), get attribute (boolean)
 - fix :focus issue probably with JS (normal :focus also applies style when clicked, not only when tabbed)

 ## Plans (could be projects)